nikolasburk/magic-relay-mutations/relay-mutations.md

 ## Relay Mutations

-Relay doesn't give the developer the ability to manually modify the data that it stores internally.
+Relay doesn't (yet) give the developer the ability to manually modify the data that it stores internally.
 Instead, with every change, it requires a _description_ of how the local cache should be updated after the change happened in the form of a [mutation](https://facebook.github.io/relay/docs/guides-mutations.html#content) and then takes care of the update itself.

 The description is provided by subclassing `Relay.Mutation` and implementing (at least) four abstract methods that help Relay to properly update the local store: